Portavion/brainz/3-resources/cooking/Homemade Chicken Piccata Recipe - Budget Bytes.md

 tags:
   - "clippings"
 ---
+# Homemade Chicken Piccata Recipe - Budget Bytes
 ![This rich and tangy Chicken Piccata is a fast, easy, and elegant answer to dinner.
 With just a few ingredients and a lot of flavor!
 BudgetBytes.com](https://www.budgetbytes.com/wp-content/uploads/2012/01/Chicken-Piccatta-close-500x500.jpg)
-## What to serve with Chicken Piccata
+## What to Serve with Chicken Piccata
 Serve with your choice of:
 - Plain buttered pasta
 - Rice